TheKmzm/Elections-Scraper/README.md

 # Voting Data Extraction Tool

 A Python script for scraping voting results from the volby.cz website.
 The program downloads data from a specified URL, processes the election results for each municipality, and saves the results to a CSV file.

-Features
+Features:

  - Scrapes voting data for individual municipalities
  - Aggregates and formats data in a structured CSV format
  - Handles navigation through multiple pages of results.

 # Installation
 ## Prerequisites